foldedtoad/dwm3000/README.md

 * Port SPI-bus access and GPIO access.
 * Most of the porting effort entailed changes to the "platform" directory modules.

 * The original code had comment lines which extended well past 80 columns.
-This is very inconvienent for development within VMs on laptops where screen real-estate limited.
+This is inconvienent for development within VMs on laptops where screen real-estate limited.
 So the code was reformatted to 80-column max lines.
 It's just easier to read and understand: that is the point of examples, right?!

 ## Getting Started